JumpSushi/mtrstalker/README.md

 # Mtracker

+Now, before you say anything about this being unpractical, THIS IS AN ART INSTALLATION (to me, atleast)

 What is MTRacker?
 It is just a simple PCB design inspired by the ones on traintrackr.io for the Hong Kong MTR metro system.